odk-x/docs/README.md

 ### Building and serving the docs locally

 Build and serve the docs locally with:
- * Windows: `.\run-task.bat serve`
+ * Windows: `.\run-task.ps1`
- * Linux/macOS: `./run-task.sh serve`
+ * Linux/macOS: `./run-task.sh`

 Once your terminal shows a "Serving on http://0.0.0.0:8080" message, you can then view the docs in your browser at http://localhost:8080.

-Changes you make in the source files will automatically be built and shown in your browser.
+Changes you make in the source files (located in the `./src` folder) will automatically be re-built and shown in your browser.

-Press `Ctrl-C` on your keyboard to stop the build server.
+* Linux/macOs: Press `Ctrl-C` on your keyboard to stop the build server.
 It could take a while to effectively stop, and you can always close the terminal window.

+* Windows: To stop the build server open up a new terminal and type the command ```docker stop odkx-docs```

 If you get a `The name "odkx-docs" is already in use by container` error message, run the following command: